Systems of Care

 Payment for Substance Use Disorder SUD services, identification of patients with SUD, access to SUD care, residential treatment services, and hospital-based services, may look substantially different based on each county’s geographic, cultural and other factors.

-In addition, HMA launched this comprehensive website of opioid addiction treatment information for California, with durable training material, and an HMA data dashboard with county-level SUD risk and treatment resources.
-Be sure to scroll down to see upcoming events and live webinars!
+In addition, HMA continues to update this comprehensive website of opioid addiction treatment information for California, with durable training material, and an HMA data dashboard with county-level SUD risk and treatment resources.

 The project demonstrates HMA’s ability to tailor this work within a county to mobilize an initiative and garner exceptional engagement of cross-sector partners to design a future state SUD delivery system incorporating evidenced-based best practices, including detailed implementation strategies.